Skip to main content

 Image result for nawab shiraj ud daulah's territory

-Shiraj was under constant threat of attack by the Marathas on the Orissa border, and the Afghans on the Bihar border, hence he could not employ all his forces to the British need.
+Siraj was under constant threat of attack by the Marathas on the Orissa border, and the Afghans on the Bihar border; hence, he could not employ all his forces to the British need.
 The French allied with him against the British.
-William Watts, a company representative at Murshidabad informed Robert Clive of the conspirators against the young Nawab who was willing to help the British.
-Mir Jafar, Jagat Seth, and Rai Durlabh along with Omichand and Yaar Lutuf Khan were brought to the company’s contract with the promise of power and wealth around 1st May 1757.
+William Watts, a company representative at Murshidabad, informed Robert Clive of the conspirators against the young Nawab, who was willing to help the British.
+Mir Jafar, Jagat Seth, and Rai Durlabh, along with Omichand and Yaar Lutuf Khan, were brought to the company’s contract with the promise of power and wealth on 1st May 1757.

 Image result for nawab siraj ud daulah's territory